Atigeo/jupyterhub/templates/jupyterhub-instructions.md

 Build the docker
 ----------------
-First copy the wheel to the docker directory.

-    $ cp dist/xpatterns_analytics-1.1-py2-none-any.whl ../docker
-    $ cd ../docker
+    $ bin/build-docker

-    $ docker build -t xpatterns-analytics .
-    $ check by running "docker images"
+Check by running

+    $ docker images

 You should see xpatterns-analytics.

-Jenkins now builds the docker when you push to got.
+Jenkins builds the docker when you push to git.

-Make sure you are in venv-jh.
+Make sure you are in venv.

-If necessary, create a windows and do:
+If necessary, create a window and do:

-    $ cd ~workspaces
+    $ cd ~workspaces/xpatterns-analytics
-    $ source venv-jh/bin/activate
+    $ source setup

 Edit ```jupyterhub_config.py``` to use the local xpatterns-analytics docker.